yggdrasilradio/b8pp/README.md

 * assign missing line numbers,
 * concatenate lines,
 * consolidate DATA statements,
-* and remove extraneous spaces.
+* and remove extraneous whitespace.

 I've included three demo programs; the .txt files are the original source and the .bas files are the corresponding programs after preprocessing: